olilanz/RooCode-Local-Evaluation/README.md

-# Roo Code - Autocoder and local LLMs
+# Roo Code - A massive productivity boost

 ## Motivation

-Roo Code is boosting developer productivity by leveraging cloud-hosted LLMs (Large Language Models).
-Cloud-hosted LLMs like Claude Sonnet 3.7 open GPT-4o are showing amazing results with their context awareness and ability to solve complex coding tasks.
+Roo Code boosts developer productivity by leveraging cloud-hosted LLMs (Large Language Models).
+Cloud-hosted LLMs like Claude 3.7 Sonnet and OpenAI's GPT-4o demonstrate remarkable context awareness and the ability to solve complex coding tasks.

 Here is a recording of 2 real world refactoring tasks with Roo Code against OpenAI GPT-4o (with deliberately loose instructions).
 Quite cool:

 [![Watch the video](media/roo-openai.png)](media/roo-openai.mp4)

 However, with cloud hosted backends comes a steep cost, as you pay per token.
 And in complex refactoring, you quickly end up with millions of tokens used.
 This takes the fun out of it quite a bit, e.g. for recreational coding projects.

 Luckily, with Roo Code you can choose the backend, and also run against locally hosted LLMs using Ollama.
-This can potentially save you tons of money, if you choose to run it on capable consumer hardware, like your son's gaming PC while he is sweating in school.
+This can save you tons of money, if you choose to run it on capable consumer hardware - like your son's gaming PC while he is sweating in school (not that I would ever do that 🫣).

 But how well does it work?
 Why is not everybody doing it this way?
 As I was looking for answers on the internet, I found a lot of information about problems, but not much useful guidance for how to overcome them.